Top of main content

 How much do you need to start investing?

 As you may have figured out by now, the answer is: not much.
-You can start investing through HSBC's International Investment Centre with as little as £100 per month or a £1000 lump sum.
+You can start investing through HSBC's International Investment Centre with as little as GBP/EUR/USD100 per month, or as a lump sum.

 The key thing is to make sure you've got some money saved up in reserve before you start investing.
 We recommend having an emergency fund, held in a separate, easy-access account, to cover 6 months of expenses.